nicholas-fong/GeoJSON-to-gpx/README.md

 $python geo2gpx.py myhouse   (myhouse is a GeoJSON file with file extension .geojson)
 $python geo2gpx.py myhouse > myhouse.gpx (save to a gpx file: Point, Polygon centroid -> gpx waypoint; LineString -> gpx track)
 $python geo2trk.py mytrail   (only extract LineString elements in GeoJSON and map them to a gpx track)
+$python geo2rte.py mytrail   (only extract LineString elements in GeoJSON and map them to a gpx route)
 $python geo2wpt.py mytrail   (only extract Point and Polygon elements and map them to gpx waypoint; Polygon's centroid is used as waypoint)
 $python gpx2geo.py mygpx     (waypoint is mapped to Point; route and track are mapped to LineString)
 ```